nayere/Fix_My_Code_Challenge/README.md

-this is a trial to ficx code project for extra points
+this ia readme fir the fix it project